Tom Sundby

-Tom Sundby (born 15 December 1960, Larvik) is a former Norwegian footballer.
+Tom Sundby (born 15 December 1960) is a former Norwegian footballer.
 A midfielder who scored 6 goals in 39 caps for the national team, he participated in the 1984 Summer Olympics.
 His father Reidar Sundby was a football player.
 The elder brother Reidar Sundby jr also and once went to Twente with his friend Hallvar Thoresen.

 Career

 Youth and Lyn

 Raised in Stavern Sundby followed in the footsteps of his father, Reidar Sundby, began playing football, first at the youth side of the local club Stag, then in Larvik Turn.

 On 24 September 1977, 16-year-old Sundby played for the Youth Cup qualifying final, which ended 2–0 defeat, then very next day 25 September he made his debut in Larvik Turn's A-team jersey for which he scored twice and the team won the victory over Strømsgodset at the last matchday of the season.

 As LT relegated, he played together with his elder brother Reidar Sundby jr. for two years in 3. division.

 At the last matchday of the season 1980, he scored the opening goal, showed his talent and became the best player of the match though Larvik Turn defeated and slipped down to the third place.
 It was said that he could go to Netherlands to become a professional like his clubmate Hallvar Thoresen.